Deputy Minister for Enterprise and Lifelong Learning

-The Deputy Minister for Enterprise and Lifelong Learning in Scotland was a cabinet position in the devolved Scottish Government.
+The Deputy Minister for Enterprise and Lifelong Learning in Scotland was a cabinet position in the Scottish Government.
 The position was created in 1999, with the advent of devolution and the institution of the Scottish Parliament, taking over some of the roles and functions of the former Scottish Office that existed prior to 1999.

 Description

 The Deputy Minister for Enterprise and Lifelong Learning (Allan Wilson) was responsible to the First Minister (Jack McConnell) and assisted the Enterprise Minister, (Nicol Stephen) in the performance of his duties and fulfilled the function of the Enterprise Minister in his absence.

 The Deputy Minister for Enterprise and Lifelong Learning was responsible for economy, business and industry including Scottish Enterprise, Highlands and Islands Enterprise, trade and inward investment, further and higher education, science, corporate social responsibility, community business and co-operative development, European Structural Funds, energy, lifelong learning, training and skills.